gabybolivar/CIND820-Capstone-Project-Online-Shoppers-Purchasing-Intention/README.md

 The dataset consists of feature vectors belonging to 12,330 sessions (rows).

-This project is conformed by Classification models: Random Forest, XGBoost & Naive Bayes with the imbalanced dataset and a resample dataset.
+This project is conformed by Classification models: Random Forest, XGBoost & Naive Bayes with the imbalanced dataset and a resample version of the dataset.